An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Discussion

 \subsection{Inconsistent Patterns Overwhelm Users}

-Although all password update processes we analyzed were designed for end-users, we identified multiple patterns that likely impair the usability and security of password-based authentication.
-Our dataset did not include a single example in which two sites used the same update pattern.
-Instead, they provided different navigation paths, password change forms, and security support measures.

-The lack of common patterns across different websites limits end-users' ability to transfer their password change experience and knowledge from one website to another.
-Our findings suggest that each password change process is a new quest for potentially complicated challenges.
+Although all analyzed update processes targeted end-users, we identified multiple patterns that, following established usability heuristics, may impair usability and security.
+Our dataset contained no two sites with the same update pattern; instead, sites differed in navigation paths, update forms, and security measures.
+The lack of common patterns across sites limits end-users' ability to transfer their experience and knowledge from one site to another.
+Our findings suggest that each update process is a new quest, potentially involving complex challenges~\cite{bhattacharya-26-asi}.
 Although end-users might be able to develop heuristics such as looking for terms like ``account,'' or ``security settings,'' the inconsistencies in the deployed processes cause unnecessary difficulties for end-users.

-Furthermore, missing feedback or notifications can negatively impact usability and cybersecurity self-efficacy after setting a new password.
-Users might be frustrated and confused about whether the password update was successful and the new password accepted (see Section~\ref{sec:visual-feedback}).
+Concretely, missing confirmation fields or visibility toggles (ID8, ID11) can lead to unintended new passwords and lost account access; sessions on other devices usually remain valid after an update (terminated on only 8 of 96 PWC and 7 of 109 PWR websites; ID18), so a new password does not necessarily end unauthorized access; and missing feedback or notifications (ID22 to ID32) leave users unsure whether the update succeeded and let unauthorized changes go unnoticed.
+(See the consequences outlined above and Section~\ref{sec:visual-feedback}.)\\

-\paragraph{Toggle Password Visibility} To protect against shoulder surfing attacks~\cite{aviv-17-shoulder-surfing-baseline}, most websites hide the entered passwords by default.
+\textbf{Visibility Toggles.} To protect against shoulder surfing attacks~\cite{aviv-17-shoulder-surfing-baseline}, most websites hide the entered password.
 However, setting a new password can be error-prone, especially when using a software keyboard on a mobile device.
-In the worst case, users can lose account access after a password update and must reset their password (again).
-Websites have two options to avoid this problem.
-They can allow users to make their password visible or ask them to enter it twice.
-However, our results show that there are websites that neither implement a password confirmation field nor offer a password visibility toggle.
+While our evaluation was limited to desktop browsers and mobile interfaces may differ, we found that some websites provided neither password confirmation fields nor visibility toggles.
 Previous work suggests that offering a password visibility toggle encourages users to choose stronger passwords on mobile devices~\cite{melicher-16-mobile-passwords}.
-To reduce end-user frustration, we recommend that website developers implement a password visibility toggle to improve the password change process.
+To reduce end-user frustration, we recommend implementing a visibility toggle to improve the password update process.\\